-With POS devices finding an exponential level of usage, single-purpose devices are on the rise.
-But locking the devices to a single app is an arduous task for admins, as they need to configure devices to ensure no other apps are installed and users do not navigate away from the locked app.
-Furthermore, it is difficult to manage the settings of these devices.
-POS devices are usually at critical points in an organization and any modification to the settings may lead to loss of productivity.
+With POS devices finding an exponential level of usage, the need to convert mobile devices to single-purpose devices is on the rise.
+But locking the devices to a single app is an arduous task for admins, as they need to configure these devices to ensure no other apps are installed and users do not navigate away from the locked app.
+Furthermore, it is difficult to manually manage and restrict the settings on each of these devices.
+POS devices are usually at critical points in an organization and any user modifications to the settings may lead to device downtime and loss of productivity.
 With MDM's Kiosk, locking down the devices to a single app and pre-configuring the settings over-the-air becomes a breeze.
-Another advantage is that MDM allows you to provision multiple apps under Kiosk.
+Another advantage is that ManageEngine MDM Kiosk Mode allows you to provision multiple apps under Kiosk.
 Once configured, you can ensure these settings cannot be modified by the users.
 Additionally, you can let the users configure basic settings through Custom Settings app.
 Kiosk is supported for all devices.
 However, Non-Samsung devices running 5.0 or above, should be provisioned as Device Owner.

 The advantage of Kiosk is that all types of notification services such as the edge notification window, available in Samsung devices, get restricted by default, ensuring users cannot navigate away from the app(s) provisioned under Kiosk.